Oldsmobile 98: Eleventh generation (1985–1990)

 In what was to be the last year for the 2-door coupe, in 1987 all Ninety-Eights received a revised grille with flush composite headlamps.
 Late in the 1987 model year a new derivative called the Oldsmobile Touring Sedan was introduced; available only as a four-door sedan with a floor shifter, this version targeted buyers of imported sports-luxury sedans, e.g., those from Audi, BMW, Mercedes-Benz and Acura.
 Treated as a separate model, the nameplate directly recalled the company's earlier "Touring Sedan" models from the 1910s and 1920s; it was the first five-passenger full-size Oldsmobile with a center floor console and floor shifter.
 Officially designated the W12 option package, the trim level's final assembly was executed by ASC of Michigan.
 With a base price of just over $24,000 USD, the Touring Sedan cost roughly 30% more than the most expensive other trim levels of the Ninety Eight.
 25,275 examples were built of this version; 3,985 in 1987, 8,531 in 1988, 7,193 in 1989, and 5,566 in 1990.
 For the next generation, the "Touring" badge was relegated to being a trim level on the Ninety Eight.

 There were no changes to the Touring Sedan's drivetrain, but Oldsmobile equipped it with the FE3 suspension package (also referred to as "Level 3" or Sport Suspension), featuring a larger front stabilizer bar, an added rear stabilizer bar, firmer suspension bushings, stiffer springs at all corners, upgraded struts, 15" wheels, performance tires and a special steering gear.
 It also included the Teves four-wheel anti-lock brake system.
 Externally the Touring Sedan used cloisonné badges on the hood, C pillars and rear quarter panel and the lower body featured model-specific dark gray cladding and fog lamps.
-The Touring Sedan featured burl walnut veneer accents and twin bucket seats by Lear Siegler with 16-way power adjustments.
+The Touring Sedan featured genuine burl walnut veneer accents and twin bucket seats by Lear Siegler with 16-way power adjustments.
 The rear seats mirrored the articulation (without the adjustability) of the front seats and included an armrest and head restraints.
 In 1988, a power pull-down trunk lid and an onboard computer with oil life monitor (marketed as the "Driver Information System") became optional for all Ninety-Eights.